Day trips out of London can sometimes seem like a challenge. How far can you really go from the capital in one day? Well, we’re glad you asked.

 The Lake District

-There’s no better way to escape the hustle and bustle of London than to visit the breathtaking Lake District.
-Greatly considered one of the most beautiful areas in England and as the most visited National Park in the UK, the Lake District doesn’t disappoint.
-Boasting spectacular views of the mountainous region and home to England’s largest lake — Windermere, it is picture perfect.
-Whether you want to cruise along the waters or explore the area, there’s beauty at every corner and crevice.
+There’s no better way to escape the hustle and bustle of London than by visiting the breathtaking Lake District.
+Greatly considered one of the most beautiful areas in England and the most visited National Park in the UK, the Lake District doesn’t disappoint.
+Boasting spectacular views of the mountainous region and home to England’s largest lake — Windermere, it’s truly picture perfect.
+Whether you want to cruise along the waters or explore the area, there’s beauty in every corner and crevice.

 If you want a royal affair, Windsor has the perfect offering.
-Situated just outside of London, you will have enough time to explore one of the Queen’s favourite royal residencies – Windsor Castle, and the quaint town that surrounds it.
-With the Castle dating back to the 11th century, you’ll get to explore some of the richest royal history in the land!
+Situated just outside of London, you’ll have enough time to explore one of the Queen’s favourite royal residences — Windsor Castle, and the quaint town that surrounds it.
+With the Castle dating back to the 11th century, explore some of the richest royal history in the land!
 Don’t forget to visit the resting place of the notorious Henry VIII.

 If you’re on a family day out (and a huge fan of Lego), pay a visit to Legoland Windsor.
 With theme rides and fun for everyone, it’ll be smiles all round.